YES Staff Members

 Kat Lee obtained her Master’s in Social Work at Stony Brook University where she earned her specialization in trauma.
 She is licensed to practice in the State of New York.
 Kat has provided therapeutic services to children, adolescents, adults and families in various settings including adolescents in juvenile detention, survivors of domestic violence and or sexual abuse and has experience as a school social worker.
 Kat has an extensive background in research and has experience in working with several treatment approaches, including, Trauma Focused-Cognitive Behavior Therapy, Psychotherapy, Psychoeducation and Play Therapy.
 She has training in crisis intervention, sexual abuse and trauma, suicide prevention and intervention, ADHD, anxiety, PTSD, grief, self-harming behaviors and disaster relief.
 Kat is a certified trainer of the Enough Abuse Campaign aimed at preventing child sexual abuse and is a member of The Red Cross disaster mental health team.

-Ms. Hanzich is a Licensed Master Social Worker, a graduate of Adelphi University who has been with Yes Community Counseling Center since 2003.
+Ms. Hanzich is a Licensed Master Social Worker, a graduate of Adelphi University who has been with YES Community Counseling Center since 2003.
 Ms. Hanzich joined the clinical staff in 2011 where she works with children, young adults, and families whose lives have been impacted by addiction.
-She also facilitates the Active Parenting Programs at the Levittown site.
+She also facilitates both the Active Parenting Program and Parent Support Group at the Levittown site.
 Ms. Hanzich has extensive experience as a school social worker on the elementary level, and specializes in ADD/ADHD, anxiety and depression, bereavement, and school avoidance.